FAQ about Admission to the School of Planning and Public Affairs

 Portfolios and writing samples are not required as part of the application process.
 A statement of purpose describing your interest in graduate school is required.

-Official GRE scores from the Educational Testing Service are encouraged but not required.
-Official LSAT and GMAT score reports may also be submitted.
+GRE scores are not required.
+Official LSAT and GMAT score reports may be submitted.

 International applicants whose first language is not English must submit results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).

 Automatic waivers of this requirement are granted for persons who have completed a bachelor's degree (or higher) at an accredited university in the United States, United Kingdom, Ireland, Canada (excluding French Quebec), Africa (English speaking), Australia, or New Zealand.
 For more information, please refer to the English Proficiency Requirements of the Graduate College.

 Assistantships and fellowships are offered.
 Fellowships are offered primarily to new students and are a flat sum of money.
 There is no work requirement for a fellowship.
 Assistantships require 10-20 hours of work per week and are accompanied by a tuition scholarship and stipend.
 The priority application deadline to be considered for funding is January 15.
 Please see our website for more information on financial assistance.

 The admissions committee usually replies to applicants within 4-6 weeks of application completion.